 Sophia's "Picture it.
 Sicily..." stories tend to end up here too.

-Standardized Sitcom Housing: The house differs slightly from the norm in that (like most Florida homes) it's one-story and where most shows have the staircase, it has the lanai, but otherwise it fits the bill.
+Standardized Sitcom Housing: The house differs slightly from the norm in that (like most Florida homes) it's only one story, and where most shows have the staircase, it has the lanai; but otherwise it fits the bill.

 Somebody Doesn't Love Raymond: Rose simply can't get past this, much to the annoyance of the coworker she keeps trying to please — and failing at it.